 A thesis defense of the MFA work must be scheduled with the candidate's committee during the final semester in residence.
 The MFA exhibition is considered the final examination and is where the degree committee reviews the thesis and artwork.

-The deadline to submit materials to the Office of Graduate Admissions is Feb.
-1 for studio art programs; admission is for the following fall.
+The deadline to submit materials to Graduate Admissions is Feb.
+1 for studio art programs.
+Admission is for the following fall.

 School of Art, Art History, and Design Requirements

 Prospective graduate students must meet the School of Art, Art History, and Design's admission requirements for the specific degree program they plan to enter.
-They must submit application materials to the university's Office of Graduate Admissions and to the specific program they wish to enter.
-Program-specific application requirements and deadline dates are listed below.
+They must submit application materials to Graduate Admissions and to the specific program.

 All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.